status-im/specs/docs/stable/1-client.md

 **Topic hygiene:**

-Similar to bloom filter privacy, if you use a very specific topic you reveal more information.
+Similar to bloom filter privacy, using a very specific topic reveals more information.
 See scalability model linked above.

 ### Spam resistance